Heatter-Quigley Productions: History

+In 1975, Rhodes was sold to Filmways, making it a sister company to H-Q, and begin developing a nighttime syndicated version of High Rollers, which was unsuccessful in the ratings.
+Three years later, Rhodes broke from Filmways and Filmways launched its own syndicated company to take over syndication of Hollywood Squares, and also launched another syndicated series, Bedtime Stories.

+In 1980, Heatter-Quigley's long running game show Hollywood Squares was cancelled by NBC, and the nighttime version became a 5 days a week strip with the return of Paul Lynde as production moved to Las Vegas.

+In June 1981, Quigley retired and ended his partnership with Merrill Heatter just before Filmways was bought by Orion Pictures, therefore many of its team members were regrouped into Merrill Heatter Productions, an independent production company, and Filmways continue to own the pre-1981 title library made before the date.
+Quigley died on November 27, 1989.
+Heatter's first solo production was Battlestars, which made its debut on NBC in 1981.

+Heatter continued solo and produced new game shows, such as Battlestars, All-Star Blitz, Bargain Hunters, and the 1987 version of High Rollers (with Orion Pictures subsidiary Century Towers Productions (who held the title rights to the pre-1981 Heatter library)).
+On September 28, 1999, Heatter leased the worldwide rights to his solo-developed game shows to King World for a limited time.
+That option has now expired.
+CBS Media Ventures currently owns the format rights to Hollywood Squares today, via CBS's acquisition of King World Productions in 2000.

 MGM Television acquired the rights from Orion Television to Heatter-Quigley shows with the exception of Hollywood Squares (which is currently owned by CBS Media Ventures) and Wacky Races (which is currently owned by Warner Bros.
 Domestic Television Distribution (via Hanna-Barbera)).
 Orion had sold those rights to King World Productions after Orion closed its television division on November 25, 1991.
-Today, the rest of the Heatter-Quigley library are owned by Amazon MGM Studios (via Orion Television).
+Today, the rest of the Heatter-Quigley library are owned by Amazon MGM Studios (via Metro-Goldwyn-Mayer Television).

 In 2008, Heatter returned to game show production with the GSN game show Catch 21, based on Gambit.
 Heatter is co-executive producer with another veteran producer, Scott Sternberg.
 Heatter died of cancer on October 8, 2017.

 Employees

 Kenny Williams was the announcer on all of Heatter-Quigley's game shows except two: Temptation (announced by Carl King) and The Magnificent Marble Machine (announced by Johnny Gilbert); both shows were hosted by Art James.

 Many hosts would become famous for the shows they did for HQ.
 Peter Marshall became most famous for The Hollywood Squares, Wink Martindale would have his first big hit with Gambit, and Alex Trebek would see his first hit in America (after a long run with Reach for the Top in his native Canada) with High Rollers.